Advertisement

 Even if you look at countries individually, top economies are showing signs of a downturn.
 It includes everyone from France and Germany to the UK, China, and India.

-Many of the experts and economists believe that the world is entering into economic downturn.
+Many experts and economists believe that the world is entering into economic downturn.

 And honestly, it’s quite expected.
 Since the last recession in 2009, we’ve had one of the longest stretches of a boom period in decades.
 We are in the last phase of the recovery period.
 Consumer spending, a critical determinant, is decreasing in major economies.